Compass Centre: Location and design

 The design stems from a client's request for a building that could be easily divided between tenants.
 The building can accommodate sub-letting and flexibility involving several tenants.
 Reinforced concrete was used to construct the structural frame due to economy, fire resistance, and speed.
 The frame has a raked roof slab and circular columns.
 Glass was the primary material used to construct the shell, because glass has little radar interference, and in the words of McGuire, can be "acoustically efficient."
 The design limits heat gain and solar glare, and the building environment is sound-proofed.

 The British Council for Offices awarded the building the "Best Delivered Workplace."
 In 2008, ownership passed from BAA to Arora Group, and in 2021, it was sold to Prologis.

 Facilities

-The building has its own restaurant on the first floor of the West Block, and a Costa Coffee concession on the Meridian ground floor under the glass atrium.
+The building has its own restaurant on the first floor of the West Block, and a Caffe Nero concession on the Meridian ground floor under the glass atrium.
 The Meridian ground floor also houses a visitors suite with a number of meeting rooms secured separately to the staff-only access of the rest of the building.
 The ground floor of West block is normally used as a training centre with its own entrance and reception.
-During the Covid-19 pandemic, West Block was reconfigured for the vaccination rollout, handling more than 100,000 people in less than 2 years.
+During the COVID-19 pandemic, West Block was reconfigured for the vaccination rollout, handling more than 100,000 people in less than 2 years.

 Compass Centre also hosts Heathrow Airport's Operation Centre (second floor, East Block).
 Opened in 2014, it hosts all the key functions of the airport (Security, Engineering, Police, Fire, IT etc.) in one place, along with a video wall containing 60 flatscreen panels.

-The building benefitted from continuous refurbishment and staff facilities now include both bike sheds and lockers, shower blocks, lockers and electric vehicle charging points.